- CrashPlan PROe

 - CrashPlan for Home: To back up to the Code42 cloud, each per-user installation must have a subscription.
 You may cover each user with an individual subscription, or each user can count as a single device on a family subscription.

-- CrashPlan PRO: Each per-user installation counts as a separate computer under the Unlimited Data Plan.
+- CrashPlan for Small Business: Each per-user installation counts as a separate computer under the Unlimited Data Plan.

 - CrashPlan PROe: Each per-user installation follows the guidelines for license consumption.